 Registered Social Worker

-Rhonda is a graduate from University of Waterloo with a Bachelor of Social Work degree and a Bachelor of Arts degree with a double major in Psychology and Sociology from Wilfrid Laurier University.
-She is currently in graduate studies at the University of Waterloo for social work and completing a Trauma certificate at Wilfrid Laurier University.
+Rhonda is a graduate from University of Waterloo with a Masters in Social Work; Bachelor of Social Work degree and a Bachelor of Arts degree with a double major in Psychology and Sociology from Wilfrid Laurier University.
+She is completing a Trauma Certificate and Mindfulness Certificate through at Wilfrid Laurier University.

 Rhonda’s counselling approach provides warmth, compassion, and strength based which is helpful in supporting individuals to achieve their wellness goals.
-Rhonda counsels from a holistic perspective and utilizes skills in cognitive behavioral therapy, solution focus, mindfulness and self compassion.
+Rhonda counsels from a holistic perspective and utilizes skills in cognitive behavioral therapy, acceptance and commitment thrapy, solution focus, mindfulness and self compassion.
 Her professional interest include mindfulness, positive psychology, neuroscience, trauma informed care and self compassion.

 Lisa joined the Ingersoll Nurse Practitioner-Led Clinic team as a Medical Receptionist in 2011.
 She brought with her six years of valuable experience as a Nursing Unit Clerk in the Emergency Department from the Horizon’s Miramichi Regional Hospital in NB.